The Trouble With Usage-Based SaaS Pricing

 By their nature, usage-based payment plans lack the lock-in of annual contracts: users can simply stop using your product, and stop paying you money.
 That might sound like a clear win for the customer, but it’s actually bad news for both user and vendor.

 With less lock-in, vendors are necessarily less motivated to work and grow along with their customers and to adapt to deliver the tools and support they need over time.
-Crucially, vendors also lack the long-term revenue stability that’s needed to invest in their products and keep on innovating and scaling, making it hard to build amazing SaaS brands.
+Crucially, vendors also lack the long-term revenue stability that’s needed to invest in their products and keep on innovating and scaling, making it hard to build amazing SaaS brands — prompting many teams to compare venture debt and revenue financing as they plan for growth.

 Confusion for customers